Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Introduction

 \section{Introduction}

 The Advanced Virgo detector~\cite{TDR,TheVirgo:2014hva} is located near Pisa (Italy) and is looking for gravitational waves sources emitted by astrophysical compact sources in the frequency range 10~Hz to a few~kHz.
-The O3 observation run started on 1st April 2019 and ended on 27th March 2020.
-The network of detectors was composed of the Advanced Virgo interferometer~\cite{bib:2019_SQZ_O3_PhRvL.123w1108A,bib:2020_SQZ_source_galaxies8040079} and of the two Advanced LIGO detectors~\cite{0264-9381-32-7-074001,PhysRevD.102.062003,bib:ligoreco}.
-The data of the three detectors have been used together to search for gravitational wave sources~\cite{Aasi:2013wya}.
-During this run, 56~detections of binary black hole or neutron star coalescences have been done online by at least one of the three detectors within the data analysis pipelines searching for compact binary coalescences ~\cite{bib:GraceDB}.
-The run has been divided into two periods of about six months each, O3a and O3b.
-The catalog of the detections made until the end of O3a contains 39~events~\cite{bib:GWTC2}. \ \\ The Advanced Virgo optical configuration for O3 consisted in a power-recycled interferometer with 3~kilometers long high finesse (about 450) Fabry-Perot cavities in the arms, monolithic suspensions and mirrors thermal compensation system~\cite{TDR,TheVirgo:2014hva}.
-Signal recycling was not implemented yet. \ \\ The gravitational wave strain couples to the longitudinal length degree of freedom of the interferometer.
-To operate the interferometer, the relative positions of the different mirrors are controlled within tight limits~\cite{TDR}.
-The control extends to a few hundred hertz and modifies the interferometer response to gravitational wave in that bandwidth.
+The O3 observing run started on $1^{\text{st}}$ April 2019 and ended on $27^{\text{th}}$ March 2020.
+The network of detectors was composed of the Advanced Virgo interferometer~\cite{bib:2019_SQZ_O3_PhRvL.123w1108A,bib:2020_SQZ_source_galaxies8040079} and of the two Advanced LIGO \dv{interferometers}~\cite{0264-9381-32-7-074001,PhysRevD.102.062003,bib:ligoreco}. \dv{Data from} the three detectors have been used together to search for gravitational wave sources~\cite{Aasi:2013wya}. \dv{During this run, 56~candidate gravitational-wave events were identified by low latency compact binary coalescence searches using data from at least one of the three detectors~\cite{bib:GraceDB}.} The run has been divided into two periods of about six months each, O3a \dv{($1^{\text{st}}$ April 2019 to $30^{\text{th}}$ September 2019)} and O3b \dv{($1^{\text{st}}$ November 2019 to $27^{\text{th}}$ March 2020)}.
+The catalog of the detections made until the end of O3a contains \dv{the first 39~events of the run}~\cite{bib:GWTC2}. \ \\ The Advanced Virgo optical configuration for O3 consisted in a power-recycled interferometer with 3~kilometers long high finesse (about 450) Fabry-Perot cavities in the arms, monolithic suspensions and mirrors thermal compensation system~\cite{TDR,TheVirgo:2014hva}.
+Signal recycling~\cite{bib:SignalRecycling} was not implemented yet. \ \\ The gravitational wave strain couples to the longitudinal length degree of freedom of the interferometer.
+To operate the interferometer, the relative positions of the different mirrors are precisely controlled~\cite{TDR}.
+In the control bandwidth, up to a few hundred hertz, the interferometer response to gravitational wave is modified.
 Above a few hundred hertz, the suspended mirrors behave as free falling masses around their position.
-The length variations induced by a passing gravitational wave induce variations of the output power of the interferometer. \ \\ The main purpose of the Virgo calibration is to reconstruct over a wide frequency band the dimensionless amplitude $h(t)$ of the detector strain from the knowledge of both the output signal and the controls of the interferometer.
+The length variations induced by a passing gravitational wave induce power variations at the output of the interferometer. \ \\ The main purpose of the Virgo calibration is to reconstruct over a wide frequency band the dimensionless amplitude $h(t)$ of the detector strain from the knowledge of both the output signal and the controls of the interferometer.
 The detector strain describes the projection of the gravitational wave strain onto the Virgo interferometer.

 In the long wavelength approximation~\cite{bib:Rakhmanov_2008_shortwavelengthapprox}, the differential length of the interferometer arms, $\Delta L = L_x - L_y$, is related to the detector strain $h$ by: